-Ujigami Shrine became recognized as a Unesco World Heritage Site in 1994 together with other shrines and temples in the Kyoto area.
+Ujigami Shrine became recognized as a World Heritage Site in 1994 together with other shrines and temples in the Kyoto area.
 The main hall is built in the nagare-zukuri architectural style, one of the most common shrine architecture styles: a curved asymmetrical roof extends out more on the side of the main entrance than on the opposite side to provide shelter for worshipers.

 Getting there and around